caribbeanwebdev/real-estate-app/README.md

 You can run test to make sure everything is well, just run at the root of the project:

+`npm --prefix ./homelike-service install ./homelike-service`

+And then.

-`npm run --prefix .\homelike-service\ test`
+`npm run --prefix ./homelike-service test`

-Or go to the 'homelike-service' folder and run `npm run test`
+Or go to the 'homelike-service' folder and run `npm install` and `npm run test`